Image: WA State Water Quality Consortium

 Grass clippings contain phosphorus – the nutrient that turns lakes and rivers green.

-- Sweep up!
+• Sweep up!
 When mowing, direct the discharge chute towards the lawn and away from paved areas.
-If grass clippings get on paved
+If grass clippings get on paved areas, sweep

 Making your lawn healthy

-Watch a video interview of U of MN Extension horticulture educator Bob Mugaas giving tips on how to improve your lawn this spring.
+Watch some short video interviews of U of MN Extension horticulture educator Bob Mugaas giving tips on how to improve your lawn in the spring or in the fall.